 According to Harvard Business School, data centric decision making can actually help you be proactive because you’ll identify trends that might signal a future problem.

 Cons of a data-driven approach

-Focusing on data to make decisions can cause you to miss the bigger picture.
+Focusing on data analysis to make decisions can cause you to miss the bigger picture.
 Remember our digital ad campaign example from earlier?
 If we had focused only on CTR, we would’ve ended up burning through our budget too quickly.

 Being a true data-driven company is very difficult.
-Only 29% of companies are good at connecting their analytics to action.
+Only 29% of companies are good at connecting their data analytics to action.

 Pros of a data-informed approach

 It’s easier to take the big picture into account and you can gain more intuitive insights on the customer experience.
 You can use other inputs to understand what’s really going on and to help you make a decision based on the whole landscape, not just one piece of data.

 You solve problems with out-of-the-box solutions.
 With data being only one input, you can use your experience and creativity to come up with solutions that might not be obvious through data.

 You’ll be able to stay on top of trends.
 Early changes in user preferences rarely show up in data.
 If you’re solely focused on the data, you might miss a competitor or industry change that’s causing people to question the value of your product.

 You can be more easily swayed by outside decision-makers.
 Since you’re using inputs other than just data to make decisions, opinionated stakeholders might have more clout than you’d like in the decision-making process.